ESAT Guides

 Algebra

 It’s essentially the use of symbols to represent values in a manner that is easier to work with.
-The questions in the NSAA for algebra can range from finding missing values represented by letters, solving simplifying extended equations into a more understandable format or even representing algebraic equations in a graphic format.
+The questions in the ESAT for algebra can range from finding missing values represented by letters, solving simplifying extended equations into a more understandable format or even representing algebraic equations in a graphic format.

 The most essential thing to know for algebra is how values are represented.
 Here are a few common examples: